bcgov/design-research-guide/docs/planning-research/index.md

 Depending on your research goal and questions you'll need to choose the most appropriate research activities.
 Common qualitative research activities are

-- behavioural interviews
+- Behavioural interviews
-- usability testing
+- Usability testing
-- intercept testing
+- Intercept testing
-- shadowing & observations
+- Shadowing & observations

 ## Identify the Right Participants